WorldVistA/VistA/Documentation/populateMRepo.rst

 * Adding entirely new packages.
 * Adding global entries to existing packages

-Once the Packages.csv has been updated, move the contents of the Uncategorized routines and globals to the `Packages` directory.
+Once Packages.csv has been updated, move the contents of the Uncategorized `Routines` and `Globals` directories to the `Packages` directory.
 We can then re-sort the contents using the `PopulatePackages.py` script found in the `Scripts` directory in the VistA source tree.

 From the `Packages` directory run the following command: